Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: System Model

-In the above quantization feedback model, the codebook design affects the channel quantization accuracy, which in turn affects the performance of the communication system.
-Obviously, all the channel vectors in the region of interest have different correlations with the codewords.
-This paper considers the max-min correlation criterion, and assuming $\mathcal W =\left \{ W_{1}, \dots,W_{s} \right \}$, the near-filed codebook design problem can be formulated as
+In the above quantization feedback model, the codebook design influences the accuracy of channel quantization, which in turn affects the performance of the communication system.
+Obviously, all the channel vectors in the area of interest have different correlations with the codewords.
+This paper adopts the max-min correlation criterion, and assuming $\mathcal W =\left \{ \mathbf{w}_{1}, \dots,\mathbf{w}_{S} \right \}$, the problem of near-field codebook design can be formulated as follows

 or